-- 42.1 A person in charge of a vessel that has been involved in an accident, incident or mishap must, as well as complying with the reporting requirements in Section 31 of the Maritime Transport Act 1994 (which requires reporting the incident to the Authority), also report the incident to the Harbourmaster. - 42.2 A report required by clause 41.1 must be reported in writing or by email to the Harbourmaster as soon as possible with all relevant details of the incident, including details prescribed under clause 51 of this bylaw. - 42.3 If an incident results in damage to a vessel that affects or is likely to affect its safe operation, the person in charge of the vessel must not move the vessel except: - (a) to clear a main navigation channel, or to prevent further damage, or to position the vessel in a safe mooring or anchorage; or - (b) in accordance with directions from the Harbourmaster or the police.
+must, as well as complying with the reporting requirements in Section 31 of the Maritime Transport Act 1994 (which requires reporting the incident to the Authority), also report the incident to the Harbourmaster.

+- 39.242.2 A report required by clause 3941.1 must be reported in writing or by email to the Harbourmaster as soon as possible with all relevant details of the incident, including details prescribed under clause 512 of this bylaw. - 39.342.3 If an incident results in damage to a vessel that affects or is likely to affect its safe operation, the person in charge of the vessel must not move the vessel except: - (a) to clear a main navigation channel, or to prevent further damage, or to position the vessel in a safe mooring or anchorage; or - (b) in accordance with directions from the Harbourmaster or the police. - 40 Requirement to report to the Harbourmaster in the event of a near miss - The person in charge of any commercial vessel that has been involved in an incident that is not covered by clause 39.1, but could have potentially led to an accident or collision, must report in writing the details of the incident to the Harbourmaster within 24 hours of the incident occurring.